tinysheep007/GRE-Review/mathMistakes.md

 - sqrt(fraction) = bigger
 ![power rule](./pic/powerfule.png)
 - 20! has 4 zeros because 4 multiple of 5 / 25! has 6 zeroes becase 25=5x5 there is 2 5s in 1 term
-- to find the standard deviation of a set of numbers, we can find their mean first and list out the difference between the mean and each number.
-Bigger the difference, bigger the sd.

 - 9 IS NOT PRIME DONT BE DUMB
+- negative integers CAN BE even or odd
+- absolute value problem practice
+- study inequality
-- negative integers CAN BE even or odd absolute value problem practice study inequality compare Quantity more practice needed double check the question when u divide the product freqnecy by amount 0 is neither positive or negative
+- compare Quantity more practice needed
+- double check the question when u divide the product freqnecy by amount
+- 0 is neither positive or negative
-0 is even
+- 0 is even
-negative number division remainder: -17 / 7 = -3 ...
+- negative number division remainder: -17 / 7 = -3 ...
 4
-a^b * c^b = (a*c)^b
+- a^b * c^b = (a*c)^b
-1 centimeter = 10 milimeter
+- 1 centimeter = 10 milimeter
 均值不等式
 二项式定理
 if twice as many employees work at the plant in Mexico as work at the plant in Pakistan Means 2 Pakis = Mexico